fpriotto/airflow_example/README.md

 ./setup.sh
 ```

-The script will ask for credentials to create a user after relevant software is installed.
+The script will ask for credentials to create a new user after relevant software is installed.
 Run the server as shown:

 ```bash
 ./run-server.sh